lekha-koppisetti/scheduler-backend-app/README.md

 - `Knex` - `Knex is a JavaScript library that provides a SQL query builder and an ORM (Object-Relational Mapping) for Node.js.
 It is used for interfacing with SQL databases such as PostgreSQL.
 Using Knex, we can do the migrations as well.`

+## Database design and queries

+appointments table - id, customerId, operatorId, starttime, endtime, createdAt, updatedAt

+checking whether slot is available or not by checking starttime and endtime ranges.
+Please refer to line no : 24 in appointment-service.ts

+To get the free slots, I am dynamically calculating free slots using 24 size array for each day by tracking the free slots.

 ## Deployment  - Using Google Cloud Run

 - `gcloud auth login`